-Friends of Bankfoot House volunteers work at the house one day each week – usually Wednesdays between 9.00 am and 4.00 pm.
-Inline with the requirements of House Museums all objects, photos and documents must be properly catalogued and details logged into a museums database.
+Friends of Bankfoot House members work at the house one day each week – usually Wednesdays between 9.00 am and 4.00 pm.
+In line with the requirements of House Museums all objects, photos and documents must be properly catalogued and details logged into a museums database.
 Down the track this will make the job of locating items easier for researchers and students as well as better managing the overall collection.

 Friends of Bankfoot House Inc.